nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `findstaff Jon` returns a filtered view of the Staff list such that all Staff with name `Jon` are listed.
 * `findstaff Adrian Lam` returns a filtered view of the Staff list such that all Staff with name `Adrian Lam` are listed.
 Staff whose name contains `Adrian` or `Lam` are also listed.
-* You can always use `view INDEX` to list all the Staff in the Staff list after you are done with finding a particular Staff.
+* You can use the view command to list all the Staff in a Project if you wish to display the full Staff List again.

 [Back to top](#table-of-contents)